Dolj0/LSE-App/README.md

  This is my first endevour into a self-organised project after many tutorials, and as such has many areas for improvement.

  -The layout is unintuitive as the prodominant use case of the app (portfolio management) is in a subwindow.

  -The use of Tkinter grately limits the aesthetics of the application, as does my inexperience in UI design.

- -The code is ineffcient and seems to take a long time to perform seemingly simple tasks.
+ -The code is ineffcient and takes a long time to perform seemingly simple tasks.

  -I plan to reuse some of the functions from this program in the creation of a Flask/Chart.js Dashboard project that will go someway to solving the first two areas for improvement.